 Once you’ve gotten used to the basics of combat in the game, you’ll quickly realize that Anthem does a terrible job at explaining its most important mechanic: the combo system.
 That’s why we’re here to explain everything you need to know for dishing out massive damage and taking out enemies with ease.
 Make sure to check out our other Anthem guides:

-Like we mentioned at the top, using abilities in Anthem is usually more effective against enemies than firing weapons.
+Like we mentioned above, using abilities in Anthem is usually more effective against enemies than firing weapons.
 However, there are situations where gunfire is extremely useful, like bringing down an enemy shield or if your abilities are currently on cooldown.

 While abilities are the game’s bread and butter, they aren’t all great at dealing damage.
 Most abilities fall into one of two categories: Primers and Detonators, which we’ll discuss further.